mli/new-docs/python/guide/packages/gluon/trainer.md

+## Advanced Usage

-## Using Optimizer Instance
+### Using Optimizer Instance

-In the previous example, we use the string argument `'sgd'` to select the optimization method, and `optimizer_params` to specify the optimization method arguments.
+In the previous example, we use the string argument `sgd` to select the optimization method, and `optimizer_params` to specify the optimization method arguments.

 All pre-defined optimization methods can be passed in this way and the complete list of implemented optimizers is provided in the [`mxnet.optimizer`](http://beta.mxnet.io/api/gluon-related/mxnet.optimizer.html) module.

-However we can also pass an optimizer instance directly to the trainer.
+However we can also pass an optimizer instance directly to the `Trainer` constructor.

 For example: